 Our YouTube channel, which contains our webinar recordings and more, can be found here.

 The topic of in-situ biomethanisation (where electrolytic hydrogen is injected into an AD plant) straddles both the EBNet remit – engineered microbial systems – and the Carbon Recycling Network – high methane content biogas.
-This video, recorded at AD & Biogas 2020 and courtesy of the AD Bioresources Association, shows Prof Sonia Heaven presenting research carried out on the technology.
+This video, recorded at AD & Biogas 2020 and courtesy of the AD Bioresources Association, shows Emeritus Professor Sonia Heaven presenting research carried out on the technology.
+Here, she also outlines the challenges and opportunities in Environmental Biotechnology that the Network is working to support.

 Please find the link for our ECR video training course here.
 Parts of it are also great for anyone doing online meetings.
 Please do get in touch if you would like any additions or if we can add any further helpful subjects.